Master of Science in Geology

 A student who wants to earn a master's degree in geology must complete at least 30 credits of coursework.
 These credits must be earned under the following conditions:

-1. The student must earn at least 17 credits (including six thesis credits) at the 6600 level in geology.
+1. The student must earn at least 15 credits (including exactly six thesis credits) at the 6600 level in geology.
 GEOL 6649 credits are not included in this count.

 In addition to the 30 required credits, each student must take two approved courses from outside the Geosciences Department (e.g., technical writing, anthropology, etc.) or may opt to take the foreign language challenge exam at the elementary level.